Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed2.png)
 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed3.png)

+Even if you don't target a specific date, you still need to put the date you used in Citra earlier, just keep the "Terget Date" box unchecked.
+The tool will find many more results to choose in later dates as well which makes the process faster if you are not picky about the date itself.

 The results in Tiny Finder show that after pressing 'A' to load the save file, if I save the game at frame **12476**, my new Save Parameter will change to **79913DDC**.